Sponsored Programs (Grants)

 Student Support Services (SSS) - $215,003

-Funded by the U.S. Department of Education, this program provides support, resources, & information necessary for success, with the hopes of reaching student graduation.
-The program aims to employ a holistic program that facilitates and customizes services that address the academic & non-academic needs of participants as each level of their college experience.
+Funded by the U.S. Department of Education, this program provides support, resources, and information necessary for success, with the hopes of reaching student graduation.
+The program aims to employ a holistic program that facilitates and customizes services that address the academic and non-academic needs of participants throughout each level of their college experience.
 The participants eligible for this grant are first generation, low income and students with disabilities.
 Dr. Dennis Angle is the director of this grant.

 Title III Strengthening Institutions Program – (2011-2016 $311,285.00 with 2017 Extension $72,268 Included)